-These rusty looking patches are caused by bacteria or mould growing on acidic paper.
-When this paper reaches a certain level of acidity due to its ageing materials and combines with humidity when it is high in the environment, this can cause the impurities and mould to thrive and the reddish stains then appear, spreading across the surface over time.
+Foxing is caused by a type of bacteria or mould that grows on especially acidic paper.
+When the paper reaches a certain level of acidity due to its ageing materials and combines with high humidity, the impurities and mould to thrive and the reddish stains then appear, spreading across the surface over time.

 Foxing can be treated by utilising specific conservation treatments.
 Our paper conservator can gently ‘wash’ the paper and remove foxing spots, as well as some of the acids that encourage it, whilst retaining the original colours of the artwork.
 The removal of foxing does not damage the artwork, as only the unoriginal organic substances are removed in this process.

 Over time, an old mount board and other framing materials may cause acidic discolouration to paper.
 This is due to acids in the backing board or surrounding card contaminating the artwork.
 Staining due to acidic framing materials shows up as a brown or darkening surface, sometimes only in the areas that touch the mount or have contact with historic glues and sticky tape.

 When our paper conservator comes across an acid stained watercolour, he is able to sensitively remove this contamination whilst retaining the original colours of the painting.
 This is due to the chemistry of his conservation techniques, the watercolour can be gently ‘washed’ in a solution that is tailored to remove certain substances whilst retaining the artwork’s pigments.
 This does not damage the original materials, but does allow the watercolour painting to be put back on display free of any damaging acidic elements.